Skip to content

 Pipeline and Blacklist Mechanism

-If there is indeed some sensitive data in the data that cannot be removed during the collection process, then specific functions of Pipeline (such as the cover() function which can replace parts of a string with *) can be used to desensitize sensitive data (such as phone numbers, etc.).
+If the data indeed contains some sensitive data that cannot be removed during the collection process, specific functions in Pipeline (such as the cover() function which can replace parts of a string with *) can be used to mask sensitive data (like phone numbers, etc.).

-Furthermore, by configuring blacklist rules, the upload of some sensitive data can also be prevented.
+Additionally, by configuring blacklist rules, the upload of some sensitive data can also be blocked.

 Sensitive Data Scanning

-The sensitive data scanning feature can be used to identify, mark, and edit data containing numerous risks such as personal privacy.
-As a security line of defense, it can effectively prevent sensitive data from leaking out.
+The sensitive data scanning feature can be used to identify, tag, and edit data containing various risks such as personal privacy.
+It serves as a security line of defense, effectively preventing sensitive data from leaking out.

 Logs

 The process of using Guance's product services generates numerous log records.
-Due to the strong correlation of log data itself, specific rules need to be applied during the collection-analysis process to filter massive amounts of log data.
+Due to the极强的关联性 (high correlation) of log data itself, specific rules need to be applied during the collection-analysis process to filter massive amounts of log data.

-By configuring sensitive fields for log data, members with corresponding permissions can only see desensitized log data.
+By configuring sensitive fields for log data, members with corresponding permissions can only see the masked log data.

 Data access permission control is another key method to reduce log data security risks.
 By configuring corresponding log data access and query scopes for different roles, data is isolated, achieving the purpose of comprehensive management and filtering of sensitive data.